 Our entire learning community has responsibilities for creating a safe, respectful, responsible and kind learning environment:

 Families must help their children understand the importance of learning and partner with school staff to help children meet learning expectations.
-Families model and follow school rules when in the building.
+Families model and follow school rules when on school property.

 Staff must provide quality instruction that inspires, teaches, motivates, and challenges children to meet and exceed learning expectations.
 Staff must notice and affirm efforts toward safe, respectful, and responsible behavior of students.